azfar07/strapi-api/README.md

 # 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.
+NOTE: This is the final code.
+If you want to run the project just pulle the project down install dependencies using npm install and after installing run npm run dev command.
+If there is notting being shown then make a pull request to my strapi api repo run the command npm install and after that npm  run dev the u will see a admin panel that you have to log into.
+After this setup the code will run end to end and ypu will see the data coming
 ### `develop`

 Start your Strapi application with autoReload enabled.
 [Learn more](https://docs.strapi.io/dev-docs/cli#strapi-develop)